Chaitra Reddy

 Chaitra Reddy is an Indian actress, who mainly works in the Kannada and Tamil languages.
 She made her Sandalwood debut in Rugged.
-She is mainly known for her role of Kayal in the Kayal serial (2021).
+She is mainly known for her role in the Kayal serial (2021).

 Life and career

 Chaitra started her acting career in Kannada Television Industry with the Avanu Mathe Shravani serial, where she played the lead role of Shravani in 2014.
 She debuted in Kannada film Rugged in 2019, directed by Mahesh Gowda.
 In 2022, she gained attention for her role as Latha in the movie Valimai.